 This summer, Nelson and his company, Nelson Treehouse and Supply, (http://www.

 Pete Nelson is also the author of five books, including “Treehouses of the World” and “Home Tree Home.”
 His latest book is slated for a 2014 release.
+If you are interested in cool treehouse, you need to check out his amazing work!

-Pete Nelson Interview
+Pete Nelson Treehouse Masters Interview

 Pete Nelson was kind enough to answer a few exclusive questions for me.
 I was curious about his background and how he became a designer and builder of world renowned treehouses.